 Data Engineer: The primary responsibility of a data engineer is to conceptualize and implement the database infrastructure of the organization.
 In addition, they are expected to actively participate in the management of data with the objective of supporting data extraction, testing and analysis by business analysts.
 With collaborative analytics and cloud technology presenting effective and alternative solutions to data processing, data engineers would be expected to have a stronger grasp on skill sets relating to designing, building and managing databases/applications in the cloud.
 An in-depth understanding of Hadoop, Apache Spark, SparkSQL would be helpful to gain expertise in this role.
 The emergence of cloud service providers like Amazon (Redshift), Microsoft (Azure) and Rackspace has enabled accelerated data sharing and processing, in turn pushing the development of cloud-based applications for fraud-detection, face recognition and medical diagnosis among many others.
 Skilled professionals who have their thumb on the pulse of these emerging technological trends would be able to create an impression in this role.

 Business/Data Analysts: These are professionals entrusted with the task of capturing, accessing and investigating data by exploring disparate GUI-based dashboards as well as reporting and other enterprise-specific BI tools connected to both relational and non-relational databases.
-They are expected to be adept at extracting data from where it resides to perform gap analysis, requirements estimation, testing as well software-specific documentation.
+They are expected to be adept at data analytics- extracting data from where it resides to perform gap analysis, requirements estimation, testing as well software-specific documentation.
 They are supposed to exhibit a great sense of teamwork as this role entails interacting with software developers, data architects, data scientists, UI/UX developers as well as product analysts.
 Proficiency in statistical modeling techniques like SAS, R and Excel modeling would prove useful here.

 With increasing democratization of data delivering unique value in terms of insight for developers and the end-users and everyone else in between, the afore mentioned job roles would continue to get the eyeballs they are predicted to.
 Information produced and proliferated through sensors embedded in host of devices presents a great opportunity to skilled data-specialists to hop onto the ‘internet of things’ bandwagon and let their special knowledge make a special data impression-in a big way!3